Dodgers vs. Blue Jays prediction, odds, line, time: 2026 MLB picks for Monday from advanced model

 Top Dodgers vs. Blue Jays predictions

 He allowed 3 ER in just 4 IP, which is a bit concerning considering that he performed better as a reliever than a starter a year ago.
 The lefty allowed opponents to have a .938 OPS over his pair of starts in 2025, as Toronto's bats could finally heat up on Monday.
 Los Angeles' star-studded lineup is forecasted to stay hot as the Dodgers have scored eight-plus runs in three straight games.
-SportsLine's model calls for 10.9 combined runs as the Over hits 72% of the time in an A-rated pick.
+SportsLine's model calls for 11.3 combined runs as the Over hits 62% of the time.
 Get the Dodgers vs. Blue Jays money-line pick at SportsLine.

 How to make Blue Jays vs. Dodgers picks